magento/devdocs/src/guides/v2.4/ext-best-practices/phpstorm/run-configuration.md

   - Standards
 ---

-Run Configurations are used to run internal and external processes from within IntelliJ Platform based products.
+Run Configurations are used to run internal and external processes from within IntelliJ Platform-based products.

 ## Setup the Run Configuration

 See the [Run/Debug configurations topic](https://www.jetbrains.com/help/idea/run-debug-configuration.html) in the IntelliJ IDEA to understand the concept of a run configuration.

-This Run Configuration is a Graphical User Interface (GUI) for the {{site.data.var.uct}}.
-Allows the {{site.data.var.uct}} instance to be configured via composer.
+The Run Configuration is a Graphical User Interface (GUI) for the {{site.data.var.uct}}.
+This allows the {{site.data.var.uct}} instance to be configured via composer.
 It is recommended that the {{site.data.var.uct}} is installed in the current project.
 However, if the {{site.data.var.uct}} is located outside the current project, a message is shown alerting of the possibility to download and install {{site.data.var.uct}} in the current project.

 {:.bs-callout-warning}
-The {{site.data.var.uct}} is an {{site.data.var.ee}} feature, keep in mind that you should have your {{site.data.var.ee}} license key to install it.
+The {{site.data.var.uct}} is an {{site.data.var.ee}} feature.
+You will need your {{site.data.var.ee}} license key to install it.

 ![]({{site.baseurl}}/common/images/phpstorm/uct-run-configuration-1-min.gif)

-When you create a new run configuration for a specific tool, you create it from one of the dedicated configuration templates, which implement the startup logic, define the list of parameters and their default values.
+When you create a new run configuration for a specific tool, create it from one of the dedicated configuration templates, which implement the startup logic, defines the list of parameters and their default values.

-The {{site.data.var.uct}} Run Configuration template is located in your PHPStorm plugin menu, under **Run/Debug configurations** > **Add New Configuration** > **Upgrade Compatibility Tool**.
+The {{site.data.var.uct}} Run Configuration template is located in the PHPStorm plugin menu, under **Run/Debug configurations** > **Add New Configuration** > **Upgrade Compatibility Tool**.

 ![]({{site.baseurl}}/common/images/phpstorm/uct-run-configuration-template-position.png)